-Global Recruiters is the name of what appears to be a job recruitment organisation in Dubai.
-We say "appears" because there are several indicators that make us question whether they really do what they claim, in addition to numerous forum postings on the internet from people who claim they have been victims of a scam or con from a Global Recruiters (or Global Recruitment Resources - same place different name) organisation.
-Note that there are several organisations with similar names around the world, that are not connected to the dubious Dubai agency.
+Global Recruiters is the name of what appears to be a Job recruitment organisation in Dubai.
+We say "appears" because there are several indicators that make us question whether they really do what they claim, in addition to numerous forum postings on the internet from people who claim they have been victims of a scam or hoax from a Global Recruiters (or Global Recruitment Resources - same place different name) organisation.
+Note that there are several organisations with similar names around the world, which are not connected to the dubious Dubai agency.

 Header description: Global Recruiters in Dubai, Global Recruitment.
 ESL and EFL teaching jobs in the UAE with high salaries at fake schools.
 Teacher vacancies advertised in Dubai are scams to trick people into paying bogus visa and work permit fees.

 Other worldwide Global Recruitment organisations, not related to Global Recruiters Dubai

 - Global Recruiters Network (GRN) - appears to be a legitimate organisation with offices or franchises around the world, and no connection to the Dubai Global Recruiters

 - Global Recruiters of ... - GRN Global Recruiters Network franchise offices are called GRN Global Recruiters of ... that city (or state, or country?).
 If someone ever establishes a GRN Global Recruiters of Dubai, it could become confusing.

 - Global Recruitment Agency - based in India or Senegal?
 Seems to operate in the same way as the Dubai Global Recruiters.
 Be careful.